Rose22/simplemenu-es-de/README.md

 # simplemenu-es-de
 ESDE 2.0 version of my [MiniElec](https://github.com/Rose22/es-theme-minielec) theme

 A theme tailor-made for quickly browsing through your games without any fuss, and launching them quickly.
+Inspired by MiniUI for miyoo mini.

-It's very barebones right now compared to MiniElec, because the theme engine is so different and doesn't support a lot of the things that MiniElec used.
+It's very barebones right now compared to MiniElec, because the theme engine in ESDE is so different and doesn't support a lot of the things that MiniElec used.

 But for now this'll do!